Minos: Exploiting Cloud Performance Variation with Function-as-a-Service Instance Selection: Evaluation

 \subsubsection{Workload}

-One experiment comprises ten virtual users (VU) that send a request, wait for it to complete, and then wait one more second before sending the next request over a total duration of 30 minutes.
-We repeat this experiment every day at the same time for one week.\!\footnote{From 2025-02-03 to 2025-02-09, between 3 and 4 pm UTC} As a baseline, we run the same workload at the same time using another function that is exactly the same, except that all components of \name{} are disabled.
+One experiment comprises ten virtual users (VU) sending a request and then waiting one second before sending the next request for 30 minutes.
+We repeat this experiment every day at the same time for one week.\!\footnote{From 2025-02-03 to 2025-02-09, between 3 and 4 pm UTC} As a baseline, we run the same workload at the same time using another function that is exactly the same, except that \name{} is completely disabled.
 All experiments were executed in the europe-west-3 region of Google Cloud Platform with functions configured to have 256 MB RAM (leading to 0.167 vCPU).

 Before these runs, we measured the \ef{} using pre-testing with a short running script where 10 VUs run for one minute (waiting one second between requests).
 The \ef{} for the experiment is then set to the 60\textsuperscript{th} percentile of performance we measured (i.e., only the fastest 40\% of functions should pass the \ef{}), which is passed as parameter to the function by the VUs.